 Division of Otolaryngology - Head & Neck Surgery

 The Division of Otolaryngology - Head & Neck Surgery (OHNS) includes eleven physicians, five residents and five audiologists that manage a full spectrum of head-and-neck-related diseases.
 We have subspecialists in head and neck oncology, otology/neurotology, rhinology, laryngology, facial plastic surgery and pediatric otolaryngology.
-We see patients at Fletcher Allen Health Care at the ambulatory care center and at satellite clinics in Berlin at Central Vermont Medical Center and in St. Albans, Vermont.
+We see patients at The University of Vermont Medical Center at the ambulatory care center and at satellite clinics in Berlin at Central Vermont Medical Center and in St. Albans, Vermont.
 Last year, our physicians saw over 20,000 outpatients and performed more than 2,300 surgical procedures.